 Short-day onions form bulbs when given 10 to 12 hours of daylight, perfect for southern regions.
 They require a mild winter climate in zone 7 or warmer.
 While they can be planted in northern locations, the bulbs tend to be smaller.
 Grown in warm climates, they mature within 110 days when planted in the fall.
 Cooler areas can expect maturity in about 75 days when planted in the spring.

 - Texas Super Sweet

 Long-day onions are planted in winter or early spring and mature in 90 to 110 days.
 They require 14 to 16 hours of daylight and are usually grown in the northern regions with a USDA of zone 6 or colder.
 This type of onion makes a great storage onion.

 - Yellow Sweet Spanish

-Day-neutral onions form bulbs when exposed to 12-14 hours of daylight and are planted in the fall in mild winter climates and in early spring in northern climates.
-These super sweet onions mature in 110 days and are most ideal for USDA zones 5-6.
+Day-neutral onions form bulbs when exposed to 12 to 14 hours of daylight and are planted in the fall in mild winter climates and in early spring in northern climates.
+These super sweet onions mature in 110 days and are most ideal for USDA zones 5 or 6.

 A popular variety of day-neutral onion is the appropriately named Candy Onion but there’s also Sweet Red and Cimarron.